-“Less breakages means we’ve also reduced our outlay for replacement parts and, because we now have ‘digital spares’ that can be printed and delivered in just 10 days, we only have to store a limited number on location.
+“Less breakage means we’ve also reduced our outlay for replacement parts and, because we now have ‘digital spares’ that can be printed and delivered in just ten days, we only have to store a limited number on location.

 Testament to this new mindset, as the lamp bracket underwent development the production team at Philips spotted another opportunity.
-Could 3D Printing help with the automation of an existing, highly labor-intensive process?
+Could 3D printing help automate an existing, highly labor-intensive process?
 The answer was yes.

-The line in question previously required a machine operator - in continuous attendance - to physically place parts in a 12-bore gripper, apply materials and remove finished units.
-Automation of this process required enhancements to the vacuum suction capability of the gripper and a lighter construction still sturdy enough to withstand the strains and stresses of a ‘pick and place’ robotic action.
+The line in question previously required a machine operator — in continuous attendance — to physically place parts in a 12-bore gripper, apply materials, and remove finished units.
+Automating this process required enhancements to the vacuum suction capability of the gripper and a lighter construction still sturdy enough to withstand the strains and stresses of a ‘pick and place’ robotic action.

-Danny and his team knew that 3D printing opened up huge potential in terms of alternative metal materials, textures and internal structures that could provide a solution and worked with Materialise to design and print a part to put to the test.
-By consolidating construction (reducing the need for as many individual parts), creating curved internal channels (a unique benefit of 3D printing) and printing the gripper from Aluminium (AlSi10Mg), strength and suction has improved while reducing overall unit-weight – thus enabling faster, reliable movement.
+Danny and his team knew that 3D printing opened up huge potential in terms of alternative metal materials, textures, and internal structures that could provide a solution, and they worked with Materialise to design and print a part to put to the test.
+By consolidating construction (reducing the need for as many individual parts), creating curved internal channels (a unique benefit of 3D printing), and printing the gripper from aluminum (AlSi10Mg), strength and suction have improved while reducing overall unit weight — thus enabling faster, reliable movement.